sidkn5/delapena.4/README.txt

 Important:
 	The main.cpp file calls the scanner, the parser, the semantic, then the generator to produce a file named "[somefile].asm" which can be ran in the virtual machine.
-I decide to leave the sematic check since it doesn't really hurt the program.
+I decided to leave the sematic check since it doesn't really hurt the program.
 The generator will still do it's own pass/traversing after the semantic check.